 \section{Introduction}

-Let $R$ be a polynomial ring in $r$~variables over a field.
-Recall that a finitely generated $R$-module~$M$ is a $j$-th syzygy if there is an exact sequence
+Let \(R\) be a polynomial ring in \(r\)~variables over a field.
+Recall that a finitely generated \(R\)-module~\(M\) is called a \(j\)-th syzygy if there is an exact sequence

-with finitely generated free $R$-modules~$F^{1}$,~\ldots,~$F^{j}$.
-The first syzygies are exactly the torsion-free modules, and the $r$-th syzygies the free modules.
+with finitely generated free \(R\)-modules~\(F_{1}\),~\ldots,~\(F_{j}\).
+The first syzygies are exactly the torsion-free modules, and the \(r\)-th syzygies the free ones.
 Syzygies therefore interpolate between torsion-freeness and freeness.
 In~\cite{AlldayFranzPuppe:orbits1} and~\cite{AlldayFranzPuppe:orbits4}, Allday, Puppe and the author initiated the study of syzygies in the context of torus-equivariant cohomology; this was extended in~\cite{Franz:nonab} to actions of compact connected Lie groups.

 Because restriction to a maximal torus does not change the order of a syzygy in equivariant cohomology \cite[Prop.~4.2]{Franz:nonab}, we can focus on the torus case.
-So let \(T\cong(S^{1})^{r}$ be a torus and $R=H^{*}(BT)$ the cohomology of its classifying space with rational coefficients.
+So let \(T\cong(S^{1})^{r}\) be a torus and \(R=H^{*}(BT)\) the cohomology of its classifying space with real coefficients.
 Consider the orbit filtration

-of a ``nice'' $T$-space~$X$, where the equivariant $i$-skeleton~$X_{i}$ is the union of the $T$-orbits of dimension at most~$i$.
-It leads to an ``Atiyah--Bredon sequence''
+of a \(T\)-manifold~\(X\) of finite type.
+The equivariant \(i\)-skeleton~\(X_{i}\) is the union of all \(T\)-orbits of dimension at most~\(i\).
+The orbit filtration leads to the \emph{Atiyah--Bredon sequence}

 in equivariant cohomology.
 The first map in~\eqref{eq:3:atiyah-bredon} is induced by the inclusion~\(X_{0}\hookrightarrow X\), and the others are the connecting maps in the long exact sequences for the triples~\((X_{i+1},X_{i},X_{i-1})\).
 We call \(\HT^{*+i}(X_{i}, X_{i-1})\) the \(i\)-th position of this sequence; \(\HT^{*}(X)\) is at position~\(-1\).
 One of the main achievements of~\cite{AlldayFranzPuppe:orbits1} was to relate the exactness of the Atiyah--Bredon sequence to the syzygy order of~\(\HT^{*}(X)\) \citeorbitsone{Thm.~5.7}: